Lana-Pavlova/WebSlangify/README.md

-# Building Web Applications with React and Kotlin JS Hands-On Lab
+# Building Web Applications with React and Kotlin JS